-In the wake of many storms, the hurricane generates a significant amount of vegetative hazards on private property that some residents were not able to abate and place on the right-of-way.
+In the wake of many storms, hurricanes and other disaster events can generate a significant amount of vegetative hazards on private property that some residents were not able to abate and place on the right-of-way.
 FEMA considered this situation an immediate threat to public health and safety and authorized private property vegetative debris removal.

-■ The PW/DRRD, County Administration, the County monitoring agency, debris contractors and FEMA will evaluate whether the County has the legal authority to enter private property and hazards considered to be a threat to public health and welfare.
+The PW/DRRD, County Administration, the County monitoring agency, debris contractors and FEMA will evaluate whether the County has the legal authority to enter private property and hazards considered to be a threat to public health and welfare.

-Haul out of Reduced Material from DMS to Final Disposal Site (as necessary)
+Haul Out of Reduced Material from DMS to Final Disposal Site (as Necessary)